thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 {% endraw %}
 {% endhighlight %}

 Cool!
-But before we can construct the timeline for our profile animation there's one thing left we have to do.
+But before we can construct the timeline for our profile animation there's one thing left to do.
 We need to apply an initial transformation to the `wrapper` element via CSS in order to achieve the fancy 3D-effect:

 {% highlight css %}
 {% raw %}